adobe-extension-tools/cep-starter/README.md

 | typescriptWatchJsx   | Compiles `src/jsx/**.ts` into `build/jsx/**.js` and watches for changes               |
 | browserifyWatchJsx   | Compiles `build/js/**.js` into `$BUNDLE/index.jsx`, watches for changes, live reloads |
 | browserifyWatchJs    | Compiles `build/jsx/**.js` into `$BUNDLE/index.js`, watches for changes, live reloads |

+# Credits

+I have made these tools while working on extensions for [MtMograph](www.mtmograph.com).
+If you like it, please consider buying one of our extensions for After Effects!